Introducing the 2021 Wichita Eagle high school baseball All-Metro team

 The All-Metro squad consists of 13 of the top baseball players (three pitchers, five infielders, three outfielders and two utility players) and a top coach from Sedgwick, Butler and Harvey counties, based on individual performance, team success and area coaches’ feedback.

-Sedgwick senior pitcher Nolan Crumrine was named the All-Metro Player of the Year after being the ace that led the Cardinals to their first state championship in school history.
+Sedgwick senior pitcher Nolan Crumrine was named the All-Metro Player of the Year after being the ace who led the Cardinals to their first state championship.
 Below are the complete All-Metro selections:

 Logan Bartlett, Cheney senior outfielder

-When he wasn’t hitting .430 at the plate or making highlight-reel grabs in the outfield, Bartlett was Cheney’s ace on the mound.
-He sported a 6-2 record with a 1.54 ERA and posted 55 strikeouts in 41 innings of work.
-But Bartlett’s most dazzling plays came in center field, where he robbed several would-be hits and even finished with five outfield assists.
-He was named a first team all-state pick in Class 3A and was first team all-league in the Central Plains League.
-The Neosho County Community College commit also finished with a .530 on-base percentage and 16 stolen bases for Cheney, which finished with a 16-5 record and played for a regional championship.
+When he wasn’t hitting .430 or making highlight-reel grabs in the outfield, Bartlett was Cheney’s ace pitcher.
+He sported a 6-2 record with a 1.54 ERA and posted 55 strikeouts in 41 innings.
+But Bartlett’s most dazzling plays came in center field, where he robbed several would-be hits and finished with five outfield assists.
+The Neosho County Community College pledge finished with a .530 on-base percentage and 16 stolen bases.

-“He was just a tremendous athlete for us in every sport he played,” said Cheney coach Mike Quick.
-“You saw that with all of the records he broke playing on the football team.
-He’s just a crazy-good athlete who was our best pitcher and our best hitter.
-Because of injuries and covid, this was only his second year playing high school baseball.
-I wish I had more time with him because he sure was special.”

 Jack Bell, Andover Central senior outfielder

 Another outfielder with tremendous speed who was no stranger to making standout catches in center field, Bell earned first team all-state honors in Class 5A and first team all-league in the AV-CTL Div.
 II.
-The senior finished with a .338 batting average and .460 on-base percentage for a Jaguars team that finished with a 23-2 record and reached the Class 5A state championship game.
-The Coffeyville Community College signee finished with 29 runs scored, 18 RBIs and was a perfect 28-for-28 on stolen bases with three outfield assists headlining his error-free defense.
+The senior finished with a .338 batting average and .460 on-base percentage for a Jaguars team that finished 23-2 and reached the Class 5A state championship game.
+The Coffeyville Community College signee finished with 18 RBIs and was a perfect 28-for-28 on stolen base attempts.

-“The kid covers so much ground for us in center field,” Andover Central coach Grant Bacon said.
-“He really made game-changing play after game-changing play for us out there.
-Jack is just a great kid and was one of our team leaders this season.
-I can’t say enough about what he meant to our team.”

 Owen Clyne, Maize South junior shortstop